 Monitoring & assessing air, water, and soil

 We monitor air, water, and soil.
-The data we collect gives us real-time information, and we use it to develop computer models to better understand current conditions and emerging trends.
-Our science guides our agency’s policy decisions.
+The data we collect gives us real-time information.
+We use it to develop computer models to better understand current conditions and emerging trends.
+Our science guides Ecology's policy decisions.
 We also contract our scientific services to other governmental entities.

 River & stream monitoring measures streamflow and many water quality parameters.